 I’d had a lot of plush toys up until then.
 Red, my Fraggle, whom I made many dresses for.
 Zeddy, whom I lovingly rushed to the emergency tent at the TeddyBear Picnic to have a new nose sewn into place after an unfortunate dryer-melting incident.
 But Sally, was different.
 She was a little girl, just like me.
 Carried via stork, all the way from her magic cabbage patch just to live with me.
 She was special.

 Unlike my brother, Joey, she sat still, played all the games without cheating or crying for more turns, wore whatever I wanted her too, and listened to all my stories.
 She rode around in the red basket on my bike, and loved every adventure.
-She was my baby, and I loved her.
+She was my baby and I loved her.

 I grew up in a big family.
 There were always real babies to play with, to take care of, and I enjoyed being the one to do it.
-But, those kids went home, or there families moved away.
+But, those kids went home, or their families moved away.
 I wanted someone of my own.
 Someone who would stay.

 The hardest part of miscarriage, is that no one ever talks about it.
-I never new that my own Grandmother lost 3 children (twins, in an early miscarriage, and one in a fall at 7 months) until after I lost mine.
+I never knew that my Mammy lost 3 children (twins, in an early miscarriage, and one in a fall at 7 months) until after I lost mine.
 This issue applies to everything in life.
 Nothing is new, it’s already happened to somebody, somewhere, but if no one ever talks about it, you feel all alone.
 So I’m blogging.
 I don’t know if it will help any of you (if not at least make you laugh a little!), but I want to get it out.
 Tell my version and see if anyone relates.
 So…we’ll see how it goes!

 Catch y’all on the flip-side!